TheHorscht/EZWand/README.md

+-- Create the wand however you like local wand = EZWand() local deployed_wand = wand:Deploy(x, y) -- Takes the x and y coordinates where it should be deployed -- Always check if the wrapped wand still exists before trying to manipulate it.
+-- If you lose the reference to it, simply wrap the wand again and call deploy again if deployed_wand.exists then
--- Create the wand however you like local wand = EZWand() local deployed_wand = wand:Deploy(x, y) -- Takes the x and y coordinates where it should be deployed -- Can use it's sprite or be invisible, when invisible will shoot from the entity center, otherwise from its usual wand sprite shoot offset deployed_wand.visible = false deployed_wand.rotation = 0 -- Angle in radians
+  -- Can use it's sprite or be invisible, when invisible will shoot from the entity center, otherwise from its usual wand sprite shoot offset deployed_wand.visible = false deployed_wand.rotation = 0 -- Angle in radians
   -- All wand manipulation functions are available for it too: deployed_wand:AddSpells("BOMB")
   -- Here's what is exclusvie to deployed wands:
   -- Will turn towards the target deployed_wand:AimAt(target_x, target_y)
   -- Will turn and shoot at a specified position deployed_wand:ShootAt(target_x, target_y)
   -- Shoots in the direction it is currently pointing deployed_wand:Shoot()
--- Moves the wand to target location deployed_wand:SetPosition(x, y)
+  -- Moves the wand to target location deployed_wand:SetPosition(x, y) else deployed_wand = EZWand(wand_entity_id):Deploy(x, y)-- Somehow find the wand again end
 ```
 ## Rendering a wand tooltip
 To render a wand tooltip you can use EZWand.RenderTooltip() to render a tooltip based on some predefined properties (no need for the wand to exist), or you can use